baderaharsh/navigation-section-DeliMeals/README.md

 Step 5 - Created new model for meals.
 Made changes in dummy_data.dart files by adding few meals and their details.
 For testing, implemented ListView to display title of meals in the respective category page.

 Step 6 - Implemented meals page.
 New widget meal_item.dart is created to generate each meal in the list of meals of specific category.
+On category_meals_page you will see all the meals that beongs to selected category.